blekenbleu/JSONio/README.md

 e.g. [adding and deleting elements](https://csharp-station.com/c-arrays-vs-lists/).

 ### To Do &nbsp; *24 Apr 2024*
+- **done** stop mouse click messing with selected property in UI
 - **done** property indicating a new car
-- manage some SimHub properties not-per car, e.g. ShakeIt frequency limits
+- **done** manage some SimHub properties *not-per car*, e.g. ShakeIt frequency limits
+	- some tricks:
+		- conversion to/from Car class has uses only first pCount `List<Values>`,
+		which GameHandler class uses to save cars into `Games data` for `.json` file.
+		- JSONio knows about properties beyond pCount in `List<Values> simprops`...
+			- these are NOT saved in `.json` files
+			- these ARE available as SimHub properties e.g. for ShakeIt
+			- these ARE available for value changes in user interface
+	- refactored to use *only* `List<Values> simprops` for user interface;
+		- using `JSONio.ini`, convert from/to `DataPluginSettings Settings` in `Init()`/`End()`
+		- restore/save simprop.Current values from/to `GameHandler games.Car` from/to `JSONio.json`
-- new .json format storing only one instance of property names, instead of per-car
+- new *slim* .json format storing only one instance of property names, instead of redundantly per-car
-- **done** stop mouse click messing with selected property in UI
 - [OxyPlot integration](../OxyPlotPlugin)

 ## New to me